vantage-sh/docs.vantage.sh/docs/rbac.md

 1. From the top navigation, click **Settings**.
 2. On the left navigation, under **Organization Settings**, click **Teams**.
-3. On the Teams view, Org Owners can manage, add, or delete teams.
+3. On the Teams view, Owners can manage, add, or delete teams.
    - To add a team, click **+ New Team**.
 Add a **Name** and **Description**, then click **Create Team**.
    - To delete a team, hover over the team's name in the team list, then click **Delete**.

-#### Manage a Team (Organization Owners and Team Owners)
+### Manage a Team (Team Owners)
 To manage a team, select the team from the **Teams** list.
 Three tabs are displayed: General, Members, and Access.

 <div style={{display:"flex", justifyContent:"center"}}>